Slashgear/webpack-workshop/docs/workshops/novice/outputs.md

 ## Generating your index file

 If you find out the little trick to let webpack generate the two bundles.
-You can still open your app and it'is perfectly working.
+You can still open your app and it's perfectly working.

 That's nice ! :clap: